 Satisfy your taste buds with Prosser’s contemporary fine dining, alehouses, and wine-country fare at various wineries.

 Direct From the Source

-Washington State’s economy benefits from more than $3,000,000,000 of annual revenue generated by 60+ crops in the area, including the production of premium wine grapes.
-World-class vinifera research happens on a daily basis at Washington State University’s Irrigated Agriculture Research and Extension Center (IAREC) on the north side of the Yakima River, just minutes from downtown Prosser.
-Dr. Walter Clore, affectionately dubbed “The Father of Washington Wine,” spent a lifetime of meticulous wine grape research at the IAREC center in Prosser, assuring Washington farmers that they could grow a premium product and produce fine wine.
+And there is more.
+World-class vinifera research occurs at nearby Washington State University’s Irrigated Agriculture Research and Extension Center (IAREC) on the north side of the Yakima River, just minutes from downtown Prosser.
+Dr. Walter Clore, affectionately dubbed “The Father of Washington Wine,” spent a lifetime of meticulous wine grape research at IAREC, assuring Washington farmers that they could grow a premium product and produce fine wine.